barryclark/jekyll-now/_posts/2018-10-19-Learning-Git-and-GitHub.md

 > `git push origin master`

 to push all the local comits on your remote, master branch (default branch)

+> `git pull origin master`

+pulls the new changes which are present in the github repository but aren’t present locally.

 > `git clone url`